Legal

 The "Just and Right" Division: More Than Just 50/50?

-Once property is characterized as community property, Texas courts must divide it in a manner that is "just and right."
+Once property is characterized as community property, Texas Family Code § 7.001 requires courts to divide it in a manner that is "just and right."
 While a 50/50 split is common, judges can award a disproportionate share based on factors like fault in the breakup, disparities in earning capacity, health, separate property owned, needs of the children, and evidence of wasting community assets.

 Valuing Your Marital Estate: What's It All Worth?